-On April 29, 2015, the Company acquired all of the issued outstanding shares of Litarion GmbH (Litarion) from Evonik DeGussa GmbH (Evonik), including an exclusive, perpetual license of the SEPARION[TM] Intellectual Property at a nominal annual fee.
-Pursuant to the agreement, Evonik entered into a six month transitional services agreement for certain IT and financial services.
+On April 29, 2015, the Company acquired all of the issued outstanding shares of Litarion GmbH (Litarion) from Evonik DeGussa GmbH (Evonik), including an exclusive, perpetual license of the SEPARIONTM Intellectual Property at a nominal annual fee.
+Pursuant to the agreement, Evonik indemnified Company for severance payments related to lay-offs that may arise for a period of six months following the acquisition and entered into a six month transitional services agreement for certain IT and financial services.